AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/getting-started.md

 ## View sample videos {#viewsamplevideos}

 Browse through the sample video tutorials to understand the key features of your role as admin.
-If you do not want to make this pop-up window appear during login, you can disable it by clicking **Do not show at login** option at the bottom-right corner of the pop-up.
+If you do not want to make this pop-up window appear during login, you can disable it by clicking **[!UICONTROL Do not show at login]** option at the bottom-right corner of the pop-up.

-Click **Close Window** to close the pop-up.
+Click **[!UICONTROL Close Window]** to close the pop-up.

 ![](assets/welcome-videos-e1439961904106.png)